Mamallapuram Heritage Trip with Archaeologist, 1Day

 - Krishna Butter Ball – natural or god’s creation or human made or alien made:

 We will visit this amazing wonder.
 This monolithic granite rock found in Mahabalipuram India, is over 20 feet in height.
-With its width almost equal to its height, it is looks spherical in some angles but not a perfect sphere.
+With its width almost equal to its height, it looks spherical in some angles but not a perfect sphere.
 It weighs over 250 tons and miraculously stands on an extremely small, slippery area of a hill.
 What’s the other name for this rock ball?

 Do you know that this rock was the inspiration to create the famous dolls and what they are?

 Next in the plan is to climb up new and old Lighthouses.
 They are stunning for photography and marvellous to see around from the top of them.
-The new lighthouse with a circular masonry tower made of natural stone was constructed in 19th Century.
-Do you know that Mamallapuram was one of the oldest trading ports with foreigners and a 7th Century built old lighthouse is an evidence?
+The new lighthouse with a circular masonry tower made of natural stone was constructed in the 19th Century.
+Do you know that Mamallapuram was one of the oldest trading ports with foreigners and a 7th Century built old lighthouse is evidence?